“The Word” (Λόγος) and the “Wilderness”

 How can we explain the difference between what Mark Twain describes and what the Bible tells about the nature of the land?

-In the turn of the 20th century, the Ottomans that were the rulers of the whole middle east, started a project of building the Hejaz Railway – a railway for a train that would go from Damascus to Medina.
+At the turn of the 20th century, the Ottomans, who were the rulers of the whole Middle East, started a project of building the Hejaz Railway – a railway for a train that would go from Damascus to Medina.
 One branch line from this railway went all the way to Haifa on the Mediterranean Sea.

-As much as the decline of forest in the end of the 19 century is evident, it cannot explain what Mark Twain told us about the land in the middle of the 19 century.
+As much as the decline of forests at the end of the 19th century is evident, it cannot explain what Mark Twain told us about the land in the middle of the 19th century.

 First, when he visited the land in 1867, the Hejaz railway was only a plan.
-But moreover, the population of the land was scarce.
-As Twain himself describes: “a desolation…. we never saw a human being on the whole route”. so ‘overgrazing’ does not sound like the real story here.
+Moreover, the population of the land was scarce.
+As Twain himself describes: “a desolation…. we never saw a human being on the whole route”.
+So ‘overgrazing’ does not sound like the real story here.

 The Global Climate Change theory

-There are climatologists that try to show climate changes according to geological evidence.
+Some climatologists try to show climate change according to geological evidence.
 For example: this site.

 Evidence from the Negev (desert of southern Israel)